-Designed for ease of use, no tools are necessary for removal of the strainer cover, and there are no loose parts.
+Designed for ease of use, no tools are necessary for the removal of the strainer cover, and there are no loose parts.
 If servicing is required, access to internal components only requires removing four bolts.
 The super-sized debris basket means this pump won’t need your constant attention, as other pumps might.

 2. Pentair 340038 SuperFlo In-Ground Pool Pump — Best Value